arph226/BAE305-SP25-Lab6/README.md

   analogWrite(PWMB, abs(motorSpeed));                 //now that the motor direction is set, drive it at the entered speed }
 ```
-<p align="left"><em> Program 2.1: The above program controls two motors using a motor driver allowing it to move forward, backward, and turn based on user input via the serial monitor.
+<p align="left"><em> Program 2.1: The above program controls two motors using a motor driver, allowing it to move forward, backward, and turn based on user input via the serial monitor.
 The motors speed and direction are controlled using digital and PWM signals as communicated by the user in the serial monitor.
 These commands are made by the inputs direction distance speed as defined by botDirection, distance, and driveTime.
 More detail is shown in the comments throughout the program above. </em></p>

 ```ruby
 // Motor control pins